JemRF/RF-Documentation/pages/mydoc/cr2032_battery_testing.md

 {% include image.html file="cr2032_test_2.jpg" alt="Test Run 2 Energizer and NightKonic"%}
 [Test run 2 Results using Energizer and Nightkonic CR 2032 batteries](https://jemrf.github.io/RF-Documentation/images/cr2032_test_2.jpg)

 Like all good tests to show off, something strange seems to happen.
 One of the NightKonic batteries went to almost 0 volts.
-While the test was running I did see the #4 led was not coming on.
+While the test was running, I did see the #4 led was not coming on.
 My first thought was that my test set had broken, so I removed the battery and verified its voltage, it was .8 volts.
 The test set checked OK, so I thought maybe the cat had walked across the set and shorted the battery.
 I checked the wire to be sure that would not happen again.
 I did observe the battery was recovering, so I put it back to finish the test.
 It was not until I saw the graph that I found out it happened twice.
 [Link to Full Graph and it is weird.](https://jemrf.github.io/RF-Documentation/images/cr2032_test_2_fullplot.jpg)

 The two Energizer batteries had very consistent graphs.
 The surprise was the performance of the other NightKonic by outlasting the Energizers.
 Links to Amazon where the base cost of Energizer is $.95 each and the base cost of the NightKonic is $.25.